 - any diversion of public utilities equipment such as -

 - telegraph poles

-- the relocation or removal of council equipment such as street -
+- the relocation or removal of council equipment such as -

 The contractor designs the crossing in accordance with our vehicle crossing design guide.
 On acceptance of the quote the contractor requires full payment for the crossing in advance of the works.

 The contractor then obtains a permit from us to construct the crossing.
-On issue of the permit the contractor is able to advise you of a start date for the works to be carried out.
+On issue of the permit the contractor can advise you of a start date for the works to be carried out.